alen6516/doc/prot/ipv4.md

     * need support of the underlay network, when router routing this packet, it can mark on ECN to notify the ends if there is a congestion.

 * Total length
-    * Total length of IP datagram, or IP framgment if fragmented.
+    * Total length of this IP datagram, or this IP framgment if fragmented.
 Measured in bytes.

 * Identification (ID)
     * fragments from the same IP packet obtain the same ID value